thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>server.rest.server_side_rpc.min_timeout</td>
 			<td>MIN_SERVER_SIDE_RPC_TIMEOUT</td>
 			<td>5000</td>
-			<td> Minimum value of the server side RPC timeout.
+			<td> Minimum value of the server-side RPC timeout.
 May override value provided in the REST API call.
- Since 2.5 migration to queues, the RPC delay depends on the size of the pending messages in the queue, so default UI parameter of 500ms may not be sufficient for loaded environments.</td>
+ Since 2.5 migration to queues, the RPC delay depends on the size of the pending messages in the queue.
+ So default UI parameter of 500ms may not be sufficient for loaded environments.</td>
 		</tr>
 		<tr>
 			<td>server.rest.server_side_rpc.default_timeout</td>
 			<td>DEFAULT_SERVER_SIDE_RPC_TIMEOUT</td>
 			<td>10000</td>
-			<td> Default value of the server side RPC timeout.</td>
+			<td> Default value of the server-side RPC timeout.</td>
 		</tr>
 		<tr>
 			<td>server.rest.rate_limits.reset_password_per_user</td>
 			<td>RESET_PASSWORD_PER_USER_RATE_LIMIT_CONFIGURATION</td>
 			<td>5:3600</td>
 			<td> Limit that prohibits resetting the password for the user too often.
-The value of rate limit.
+The value of the rate limit.
 By default, no more than 5 requests per hour</td>
 		</tr>
 	</tbody>
 </table>

-####  Application info
+####  Application info parameters

 <table>
 	<thead>